ioccc-src/winner/bugs.md

 ### Information: [2012/vik/README.md](2012/vik/README.md)

-The author stated that the program will crash if no argument is passed to the program or if invalid arguments or images of mismatching sizes or unsupported pixel formats though we note that your computer might also [halt and catch fire](https://en.wikipedia.org/wiki/Halt_and_Catch_Fire_(computing)) :-)
+The author stated that the program will crash if no argument is passed to the program or if invalid arguments (e.g. file does not exist) or images of mismatching sizes or unsupported pixel formats though we note that your computer might also [halt and catch fire](https://en.wikipedia.org/wiki/Halt_and_Catch_Fire_(computing)) :-)

 # 2013